We invite all Rite Aid customers to switch to the pharmacy at Evergreen!

 Making care accessible for Hispanic patients

-We’re dedicated to meeting the needs of Hispanic communities throughout Western New York by providing culturally competent, respectful and accessible care.
-We’re proud that our staff reflects the patients we serve: around 13% of our patients identify as Hispanic, and around 14% of our staff identify as Hispanic.
+We’re dedicated to improving the health of Hispanic patients throughout Western New York through culturally competent and accessible care.
+Our staff that reflects the community we serve: around 13% of our patients identify as Hispanic, and around 14% of our staff identify as Hispanic.
+We also offer free language translation services so that our Hispanic patients can feel fully understood and cared for by their providers.

 Language shouldn’t be a barrier to health care.

-Our Care Coordination team has bilingual staff members who can help eligible patients eliminate any language barriers they’re having while scheduling appointments, navigating insurance and billing, and advocating for their care.
+If you need more support with finding other services or resources in Spanish, our Care Coordination team’s bilingual staff members can help eligible patients schedule appointments, get help with insurance and billing, and advocate for their care.

-Evergreen and our affiliates also provide services and programming especially for communities of color, including Hispanic communities.
-From 2004 to 2012, Our affiliate Community Access Services (at the time named Alianza Latina) provided HIV prevention services to Buffalo’s Hispanic and Latino communities, and adopted the name Community Access Services in 2012 to embrace the expansion of the populations they serve from primarily Latinos to communities of color that are disproportionately impacted by HIV.
+Evergreen and our affiliates provide programs especially for communities of color, including Hispanic communities.
+From 2004 to 2012, our affiliate Community Access Services (at the time named Alianza Latina) provided HIV prevention services to Buffalo’s Hispanic and Latino communities.
+CAS adopted the name Community Access Services in 2012 as the people they served expanded from primarily Latinos to all communities of color who are disproportionately impacted by HIV.

-Today Community Access Services’ mission remains to educate and empower underserved communities of color through a variety of health, wellness and supportive services.
+Today, Community Access Services’ mission remains to empower communities of color by connecting them to quality, culturally competent medical care and supportive services.

-Our affiliate the Pride Center of Western New York and MOCHA, our program for LGBTQ+ people of color, also provide a variety of community and support groups, health and wellness resources and education for LGBTQ+ people from communities of color.
+MOCHA, our program for LGBTQ+ people of color, also provides a variety of community and support groups, health and wellness resources and education for LGBTQ+ people from communities of color.

 We’re accepting new adult Primary Care patients at all our locations, and new Pediatric Care patients at 800 Hertel Ave.